Bhanwarraj/EcomSample-master-master1-master-master/README.md

 5. All other options available in side Navigation Drawer.
 6. Introslider at starting of application.
 6. Material design based app.
+7. Uploading of files such as Seaeched items,time when user open his app.

 Note: Please consider the below points

 1.The images are downloading from this site: https://www.pexels.com, But you can provide your own server urls to load the image.

-2.Item description I have just hard coded only for showcase.
+2.Item description I have just hard coded only for showcasing.

-Please feel free to comment for any clarification or suggestion.

 ###Screen shots: